modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 If it finds the requested template file, it stops there, otherwise it checks the next path.
 This means you only have to copy the templates you're actually customising; any others will simply fall back to the default.

-### Multiple theme inheritance
+### Multiple themes (v1.1+)

-As of Commerce v1.1, you can also define multiple comma-separated themes and theme paths.
+As of Commerce v1.1, you can define multiple comma-separated themes and theme paths.
 This is useful when combined with a [starter pack](https://www.modmore.com/commerce/extensions/theme-red/) or if you have a complex setup with multiple similar themes that still need specific overrides per context (see below).

 Themes and theme paths are checked in the order they are defined, so the left-most option is checked first.